Capital and universal credit

 If you have more than £6,000 of capital then it will be treated as if it is giving you an income in each monthly assessment period.
 This monthly income is sometimes called a ‘tariff income’.

 You will be treated as having £4.35 of income in your assessment period for every £250 (or part of £250) over the £6,000 threshold.
+This is often called tariff income.
 This monthly income will be unearned income – which means it will reduce your universal credit maximum amount £1 for £1.

 Where your capital is treated as if it is giving you an income, then any actual income that also comes from that capital, for example rent receipts, interest or dividends, is treated as part of your capital from the day those payments are due to be paid to you.
 You are not treated as having income from capital if that capital is disregarded or the actual income from your capital is already taken into account as unearned income, for example income from an annuity or income from a trust.